 New York Thought: Smart Things to Do in NYC This Weekend

-Appearances by E.O.
-Wilson, Isaac Mizrahi, and Andrew Ross Sorkin highlight our picks for the best smart things to do in NYC this weekend.
+Freedom of speech, Presidents’ Day, and “Culture in a Changing America” highlight our picks for the best smart things to do in NYC this weekend.

 Beyond things to do in NYC this weekend, keep up with all kinds of talks, lectures and activities in the big city.
 Sign up for Thought Gallery’s weekly Curriculum, the best of smart New York delivered right to your inbox.